Gair Affair: Gair's letter

 The Senate President was unsure whether this letter amounted to a resignation; or whether Gair's seat had become vacant at all; and if it did, from when - so he put the question to the Senate for their consideration.
-Labor argued that Gair had ceased to be a senator on either 14 March (when the Executive Council approved the ambassadorship) or 20 March (when the Irish Government accepted his appointment), but in any case well before the issue of the writs on 2 April.
+The ALP argued that Gair had ceased to be a senator on either 14 March (when the Executive Council approved the ambassadorship) or 20 March (when the Irish Government accepted his appointment), but in any case well before the issue of the writs on 2 April.
 Opposition senators questioned why the Government did not alert the Senate to the presence of a stranger in its midst as soon as the appointment became effective, if that was its position.
 Senator Lionel Murphy deflected all such criticisms on the basis that it was a matter for Senator Gair to initiate the appropriate communications about his status to the President, which he did at the earliest opportunity.
 Turgid and legalistic discussion on the matter occupied much of the Senate's time on 3, 4, 8, 9 and 10 April 1974, without any resolution.
 Murphy arranged for a legal opinion supporting the government's position to be provided by the Solicitor-General of Australia, Maurice Byers, which was read out to the Senate.
 The matter was also extensively canvassed in the House of Representatives during this period.

 Double dissolution and aftermath

 In the evening of 10 April the whole matter became academic when Gough Whitlam advised the House of Representatives that Governor-General Hasluck had agreed to a double dissolution, the election for both houses to be held on the already announced date of 18 May 1974.
 The Parliament was dissolved on 11 April.
 In his valedictory remarks, Sir Magnus Cormack described it as the most turbulent Senate since Federation.

 According to the official record of the Senate, Vince Gair remained a senator until 11 April 1974, at which time he retired.

 At the election, all five Senate seats held by the DLP were lost, and that was the effective end of the party as a viable force in Australian politics.
 The party was wound up in 1978.
-The Labor Party was returned with a reduced majority of five in the lower house, and it remained without a majority in the Senate.
+The ALP was returned with a reduced majority of five in the lower house, and it remained without a majority in the Senate.
 The six twice-rejected bills were introduced again, and rejected a third time, but they were all finally passed at the historic joint sitting in August.
 One of the bills was subsequently struck down on procedural grounds.

-Vince Gair took up his post as Ambassador to Ireland in early May 1974, but his behaviour there was often considered inappropriate and he was recalled by the Liberal-National Coalition government of Malcolm Fraser in early 1976.
+Vince Gair took up his post as Ambassador to Ireland in early May 1974, but his behaviour there was often considered inappropriate and he was recalled by the Liberal–National Coalition government of Malcolm Fraser in early 1976.